 - A known Canadian lumber stock

-- Provider of a unique presence known worldwide perfect for Canadian investors who want to expand on the company’s operations in both North America and Asia
+- Provider of a unique presence known worldwide, perfect for Canadian investors who want to expand the company’s operations in both North America and Asia

 - Operates in two (2) segments: (1) lumber and (2) pulp and paper

-- Has over twenty-four (24) sawmills and four (4) paper mills located in North America, a heavy presence in the region’s lumber industry
+- It has over twenty-four (24) sawmills and four (4) paper mills located in North America, a heavy presence in the region’s lumber industry

 - Expected growth rates of -40% don’t precisely provide a positive perspective to potential investors